 Goal 1: (Advocacy)

-All New Jersey residents with I/DD and their family members, throughout the lifespan, will have increased access to information in order to learn and strengthen the advocacy and leadership skills they need to be self-directed from an early age, manage supports and services and engage as active citizens with agency over their own lives.
+All New Jersey residents with intellectual and developmental disabilities (I/DD) and their family members, from an early age and throughout the lifespan, will have increased access to information in order to learn and strengthen the advocacy and leadership skills they need to be self-directed, manage supports and services, and engage as active citizens with control and choice over their own lives.

-1. For each year through 2026, the New Jersey Council on Developmental Disabilities (NJCDD) will increase civic engagement and self-direction on the part of individuals with I/DD by providing support and technical assistance to a statewide self-advocacy organization, providing leadership training opportunities, promoting emerging leaders with I/DD as trainers and speakers, and supporting and expanding participation of individuals with I/DD in culturally-diverse, cross-disability leadership coalitions.
+- For each year through 2026, the New Jersey Council on Developmental Disabilities (NJCDD) will increase civic engagement and self-direction on the part of individuals with I/DD.
+The NJCDD will provide support and technical assistance to a statewide self-advocacy organization, provide leadership training opportunities, promote emerging leaders with I/DD as trainers and speakers, and support and expand participation of individuals with I/DD in culturally-diverse, cross-disability leadership coalitions.

-2. For each year through 2026, NJCDD, in collaboration with Disability Rights New Jersey and The Boggs Center on Developmental Disabilities (DD Act Partners), will provide training and mentoring to at least 20 individuals with I/DD and their families representative of New Jersey’s diverse populations and geographical regions, and will support projects to develop advanced leadership skills and networking opportunities for at least 2 individuals with I/DD and their families through mentorships, internships, and apprenticeships in careers related to public policy and disability advocacy, with an emphasis on serving historically-underserved populations, including individuals who are Black, Hispanic, Asian, have limited English proficiency, and/or identify as LGBTQ+.
+- For each year through 2026, NJCDD, in collaboration with Disability Rights New Jersey and The Boggs Center on Developmental Disabilities (DD Act Partners), will provide training and mentoring to at least 20 individuals with I/DD and their families representative of New Jersey’s diverse populations and geographical regions, and will support projects to develop advanced leadership skills and networking opportunities for at least 2 individuals with I/DD, their families, and direct support professionals through mentorships, internships, and apprenticeships in careers related to public policy and disability advocacy, with an emphasis on serving historically-underserved populations, including individuals who are Black, Hispanic, Asian, have limited English proficiency, and/or identify as LGBTQ+.

 GOAL 2: (Systems Change)

-All New Jersey citizens with I/DD, their families, and stakeholders will have increased ability to improve the design and delivery of the services, both specialized and generic, intended to support and benefit them.
+All New Jersey residents with I/DD, their families, and stakeholders will have increased ability to improve the design and delivery of the services intended to support and benefit them.

-1. Through 2026, NJCDD will facilitate government and community partnerships, and improve interagency coordination through collaborations and coalitions in order to reduce barriers to service access and delivery, with an emphasis on reducing inequities experienced by historically-underserved populations, including individuals who are Black, Hispanic, Asian, have limited English proficiency, and/or identify as LGBTQ+.
+- For each year through 2026, NJCDD will facilitate government and community partnerships, and improve interagency coordination through collaborations and coalitions designed to reduce barriers to service access and delivery, with an emphasis on reducing inequities experienced by historically-underserved populations, including individuals who are Black, Hispanic, Asian, have limited English proficiency, and/or identify as LGBTQ+.

-2. By 2026, NJCDD, in collaboration with community partners, will develop and implement a comprehensive public awareness and outreach campaign to highlight and promote the skills, abilities, and needs of people with I/DD, and educate communities on ways in which generic community services can be made more appropriate, accessible, and responsive to the needs of people with I/DD and their families.
+- By 2026, NJCDD, in collaboration with community partners, will develop and implement a comprehensive public awareness and outreach campaign to highlight and promote the skills, abilities, and needs of people with I/DD, and educate communities on ways in which services available to the general public can be made more appropriate, accessible, and responsive to the needs of people with I/DD and their families.